Training offered by the Unit

 At present the demand for the use for the use of the TEM is such that new users are usually instructed individually by their supervisors or by Mohamed Jaffer (who is the EM Officer responsible for TEM applications).
-If there is demand for it we will certainly develop a systematic course covering various aspects of TEM - It would certainly be beneficial to the graduate students who often leave with very limited insights into the technology that they spend most of their time using.
-Please e-mail us at firstname.lastname@example.org or send us an enquiry through our online enquiry form if you would like such a course to be run and also what specific topics you would like covered.
+If there is demand for it we will certainly develop a systematic course covering various aspects of TEM - It would be beneficial to the graduate students who often leave with very limited insights into the technology that they spend most of their time using.
+Please contact Mohamed at firstname.lastname@example.org if you would like such a course to be run and also what specific topics you would like covered.

 SEM User Training